picketlink2/as-subsystem/README.md

 This project is a AS7 Subsystem for the [PicketLink Project](http://www.jboss.org/picketlink "PicketLink Project").

-For more informations about this project, see this [thread](https://community.jboss.org/thread/196424 "PicketLink Subsystem Discussion Thread").
+For more information about this project, see this [thread](https://community.jboss.org/thread/196424 "PicketLink Subsystem Discussion Thread").

 ## How to install ##